Saiharshith17/AI_Car_Simulation/README.md

 | Time per Generation (max_time) | 20    | Number of seconds for each generation        |
 | Number of Generations (gens) | 30      | Total number of generations to evolve        |

+# How to Make the Self-Driving Car Simulation Work

+Follow the steps below to set up the environment, install dependencies, select a map, and run the self-driving car simulation.

+## 1. Clone the Repository

+First, clone the repository to your local machine using Git:

+bash
+git clone <repository_url>
+cd <repository_folder>
+cd <main.py>
+## 2. select maps from the available ones
+Available Maps:
+map1

+map2

+map3

+map4

+map5

+## 3.Specify the default values of the input parameters

+    "v": 2.0,           # Initial speed
+    "a": 0.2,           # Acceleration
+    "d": 0.3,           # Deceleration
+    "max_v": 7.0,       # Maximum speed
+    "angle_inc": 5,     # Angle increment (degrees)
+    "max_time": 25,     # Time per generation (seconds)
+    "gens": 30          # Number of generations

+4. Run the main.py
+``bash
+  python main.py
 ### Install Dependencies

 ```bash